schwa/spz-rs/README.md

 # spz-rs

-A Rust library for reading and writing the Niantic Labs Splat Point Cloud format <https://github.com/nianticlabs/spz/>.
+A Rust library for reading and writing the Niantic Labs Gaussian Splat Point Cloud format <https://github.com/nianticlabs/spz/>.

+## Current Status

+Spherical harmonics are not yet supported.
+Limited testing against Niantics original implementation has been done.

+This library has an accompanying CLI tool for converting `.ply` files (using the most common Gaussian Splat Point Cloud format) to `.spz` files.

 ## File Format

+The file format is not currently well documented by Niantic.
+The following is based on their original implementation.

 gz compressed file with the extension `.spz`.